 The Long-Term Ecological Research Network includes research sites inside and outside the U.S. representing a wide variety of ecosystems and research emphases.
 At each site an information manager or information management team is concerned with technologies that improve collaborations between researchers and technological solutions that enable data collection, discovery, access, integration and analysis across disciplinary and scale boundaries.

 The Information Managers Committee is a network-wide standing committee, and includes at least one information manager from each LTER site.

 - The Executive Committee of the IMC meets monthly via video conference to plan events and coordinate cross-site activity.

-- The IMC meets annually, including every three years at the LTER All Scientists’ Meetings and typically in conjunction with a related meeting (e.g., Earth Science Information Partners or Ecological Society of America) in non-ASM years.
+- The IMC meets in person annually, including every three years at the LTER All Scientists’ Meetings and typically in conjunction with a related meeting (e.g., Earth Science Information Partners or Ecological Society of America) in non-ASM years.

 - In addition to the annual in-person meeting, the IMC meets monthly via video